EpicCyborg/EpicCyborg.github.io/src/site/notes/Animatronics - Melbourne Space Program.md

 >4.
 Add inverse kinematics and ring objects that control orientation of head, eyes, and tail
 >5.
 Export servo motor angles into C++ arrays using plugin

-Using the software developed by other members of the team, animations were able to be translated quickly into the actual model.
+Using the software developed by other members of the team, animations were able to be translated quickly into the physical prototype.

 # CAD (Fusion 360)